luminus-framework/luminus/resources/md/guestbook.md

 The most common task is adding new libraries to the project.
 These libraries are specified using the `:dependencies` vector.
 In order to use a new library in our project we simply have to add its dependency here.

-The items in the `:plugins` vector can be used to provide additional functionality such as migrations support via Ragtime plugin.
+The items in the `:plugins` vector can be used to provide additional functionality such as reading environment variables via Environ plugin.

 The `:profiles` contain a map of different project configurations that are used to initialize it for either development or production builds.